KingSolomon1954/cpp-bootstrap/Readme.md

 Supports automated and manual login into container registries.

 Each container image can come from a different registry.
-The registry C++ Bootstrap uses for a given container image is specified in the `admin/submakes/container-names-<tool>.mak`.
-Each containerized tool has its own file.
+The registry that C++ Bootstrap uses for a given container image is specified in the `admin/submakes/container-names-<tool>.mak`.
+Each containerized tool has its own container-names file.

 Currently supports: